Accounting & Financial Management

 ACFM 420.
 Accounting Seminar.
 1 Credit.

 An integrative seminar usually offered once each academic year.
 Can fulfill culminating experience requirement for ACFM-CPA track majors.
-The course may include: SEC regulation, financial analysis, probability and statistics, macroeconomics, managerial finance, personal finance, and behavioral aspects of accounting.
-Prerequisites: ACFM 203 and ACFM 322.
+The course may include: SEC regulation, financial analysis, probability and statistics, macroeconomics, managerial finance, personal finance and behavioral aspects of accounting.
+Prerequisites: ACFM 203 or ACFM 124 and ACFM 322.
+Only open to seniors and accounting and finance majors.

 Faculty